sundarrajnithish/sundarrajnithish/README.md

-# 👋 Hi there, I'm Nitish Sundarraj Balaji
+# 👋 Hi there, I'm Nitish Sundarraj

 🎓 Master's candidate in Electrical & Computer Engineering at Concordia University, with a strong foundation in mechatronics, robotics, and automation.